cjhosken/NCCARenderFarmTools/DEVEL.md

-# Development for the NCCARenderFarm
+# Development Guide for NCCA RenderFarm Tools

-You're interested in development, good on you!
-This program should be a good challenge for you to work on, and hopefully you'll be able to make it grow.
+Welcome to the development side of the NCCA RenderFarm Tools!
+Your interest in contributing to this project is highly valued, and we hope this guide will help you get started and contribute effectively.

-## Rules
+## Contribution Guidelines

-1. Be respectful of others, this is a chance for you all to learn.
-2. Don't leave broken code.
-If you break something, fix it!
-Or undo the changes you've made.
-3. Try to document!
+### 1. Respect and Collaboration
+- **Be Respectful**: Collaboration is key to the success of this project.
+Always maintain a respectful and supportive attitude towards other contributors.

+### 2. Maintain Code Integrity
+- **No Broken Code**: Avoid leaving the repository in a broken state.
+If your changes introduce a bug, either fix it immediately or revert the changes.

+### 3. Documentation is Key
+- **Document Your Work**: Proper documentation is crucial for ensuring that others can understand and build upon your work.
+Please make an effort to document your code and any changes you make.

-## Documentation
+## Getting Started
-I've tried to make the code as well documented as possible, and I plead you do the same (for the sake of others).
-If you get stuck understanding a concept, ChatGPT is extremely useful.

-## Where do I start? / Github Issue Page
+### Where to Begin?
-If you're new to development and want to help, but don't know what to do, a good place to start would be looking at the [issues page](https://github.com/cjhosken/NCCARenderFarmTools/issues) on the [GitHub repository](https://github.com/cjhosken/NCCARenderFarmTools).
+If you're new to the project and unsure where to start, the [issues page](https://github.com/cjhosken/NCCARenderFarmTools/issues) is a great place to find tasks that need attention.

-There likely will be issues with the software that users need solving.
-Labels may need to be assigned to different issues, but hopefully users will figure that out.

-All problems labelled ```low-priority-task``` are ones that should be simple fixes.
-If you want to challenge yourself, look at issues labelled `bug` or `feature`.
-Anything labelled `waiting-on-it` are things that IT needs to deal with.
-Sending an email to IT about it is a good place to get started on that.
+- **Low Priority Tasks**: Issues labeled as `low-priority-task` are typically straightforward and a good starting point for newcomers.
+- **Bugs and Features**: For a more challenging experience, consider tackling issues labeled as `bug` or `feature`.
+- **IT-Related Issues**: Issues labeled as `waiting-on-it` require interaction with IT.
+These tasks might involve requesting software updates or other IT-related support.
+Initiating contact with IT via email is often the first step.

-## IT Issues
+## Working with IT

-When you come across issues with IT, such as not having the correct software versions installed, and similar things like that, please be patient with them.
-It may take a while for them to fufill your requests.
+When dealing with IT-related issues, such as requesting software installations or addressing compatibility problems, please exercise patience.
+IT may take some time to fulfill requests, and clear communication can help expedite the process.

-## Support
+## Support and Resources

-If you get very stuck, the lecturers are bound to help you with your coding problems.
-Otherwise, Google and ChatGPT are very viable options for writing you code.
+### Stuck?
+Here’s What to Do
+- **Ask for Help**: If you're struggling with a coding issue, don't hesitate to reach out to your lecturers—they're here to help.
+- **Use Online Resources**: Google and ChatGPT are excellent tools for troubleshooting and generating code solutions.

+### Contact the Original Author
-If you want to get in contact with the original author, Christopher Hosken, you can do so [here](mailto:hoskenchristopher@gmail.com).
+If you need to contact the original author of this project, Christopher Hosken, you can email [hoskenchristopher@gmail.com](mailto:hoskenchristopher@gmail.com).